Andes Crossing on Horseback from Argentina to Chile

 • Any costs resulting from the cancellation of the program before and during the trip

 You have to arrive in Mendoza a day before the departure date since we will need to check your equipment.
-We can offer you an additional night of accommodation for that purpose.
-We will help you to arrange the booking and add the cost to the total rate.
+We can offer you an additional night of accommodation if you have not arranged anything independently; we will help you to arrange the booking and add the cost to the total rate.

 Day 1: MENDOZA – MANZANO HISTÓRICO – SCARAVELLI

 The expedition begins with a meeting in which you will get to know the members of the trip.
-Then we will drive in a private vehicle towards the “Manzano Histórico” (2h), located in the Uco Valley, at the southwest of Mendoza City.
+Then we will drive in a private vehicle (2 hrs) to the “Manzano Histórico”, located in the Uco Valley, in the southwest of Mendoza City.
 It is widely considered one of the top wine regions in Mendoza and all Argentina.

 In the Manzano Histórico, you will be able to visit the museum in memory of the liberator San Martín.

-We will arrive then by car to the Refugio Portinari (National Gendarmerie), where you will meet the other guides and local muleteers that will be part of this spectacular expedition.
-There we will perform customs clearance and registration with the authorities of the National
+We will then go by car to the Refugio Portinari (National Gendarmerie), where you will meet the other guides and local muleteers that will be part of this spectacular expedition.
+There we will perform customs clearance and registration with the authorities of the National Gendarmerie.

 Day 2: SCARAVELLI – PORTILLO ARGENTINO – REAL DE LA CRUZ

-Breakfast and enlistment of the horses to follow our route.
+Breakfast and preparation of the horses to follow our route.
 This day we will climb the

-During the night, some songs and stories may arise by the hand the muleteers and travelers met in the refugee.
+During the night, you may get to enjoy some songs and stories with the muleteers and travelers you meet in the refuge.